-Sarah’s Heart has already provided 200 Comfort Boxes to families experiencing the loss of a baby in 2017.
-In 2017 we expanded our reach to Brooke Army Medical Center (BAMC).
-In 2018 we began supporting families at North Central Baptist Hospital; our Comfort Boxes are now available in 4 area hospitals.
+Sarah’s Heart provided 200 Comfort Boxes to families experiencing the loss of a baby in 2017 and over 200 Comfort boxes in 2018.
+In 2017 we expanded our reach to Brooke Army Medical Center (BAMC) and in 2018 we began supporting families at North Central Baptist Hospital.